North Miami officer who shot unarmed behavioral therapist rejects plea deal

 He was heard telling officers that his client with autism was holding a toy truck.

+“When they pulled up, I see them jump out of the car, trunks popped open, and they went to the trunks and pulled out assault rifles,” Kinsey said in the March trial.

-Earlier this year, a jury acquitted Aledda on a culpable negligence charge.
-However, he still faces two counts of attempted manslaughter and one count of misdemeanor culpable negligence.
+A jury acquitted Aledda of a culpable negligence charge in March 2019.

+However, the officer still faces two counts of attempted manslaughter and one count of misdemeanor culpable negligence.

+Jury selection for Aledda’s next trial began minutes after he rejected the plea deal.

 Copyright 2019 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.